gcloudan/start/goals.md

 1. Like Airbnb but ...
 1. like trends.now.sh but with comments
 2. A dashboard for next Myki buses
+3. An AI contract checker for real estate purchases.

 ## New Tools Learned